TurboWarp/docs/docs/development/extensions/hats.md

 <ExtensionCode title="unsandboxed/broadcast-5">{require("!raw-loader!@site/static/example-extensions/unsandboxed/broadcast-5.js")}</ExtensionCode>

+## Starting events externally

+Inside a block, you should use `util.startHats` to start hat blocks.
+Outside of blocks, you should instead use `Scratch.vm.runtime.startHats` as you don't have access to `util`.
+It works the exact same way; the arguments and return value are all the same.

+Here is an extension that will start a hat block once every second from an external interval:

+<ExtensionCode title="unsandboxed/every-second">{require("!raw-loader!@site/static/example-extensions/unsandboxed/every-second.js")}</ExtensionCode>

+`Scratch.vm.runtime.startHats` can be called from anywhere in your extension such as WebSocket message handlers, DOM event listeners, etc.

 ## EVENT blocks

 Scratch.BlockType.EVENT exists, but there is no reason to use it instead of Scratch.BlockType.HAT.

 ## Exercises

 1. Create an edge-activated hat that runs when a specific variable becomes greater than a given number.
 (Hint: <Spoiler>Get a variable object with util.target.lookupVariableByNameAndType(variableName, variableType). variableType for normal variable is an empty string.
-Use debugger to see what properties variable has.</Spoiler>)
+Use developer tools to see what properties the variable object has.</Spoiler>)
-1. Create an event-based hat block that runs every second.
+1. Create several hat blocks in one extension: one that runs every second, one every 5th second, and one every 10th second.
+1. Combine the hat blocks from the previous exercise into one hat block with a field dropdown.
 1. Create a block with a text input that will run a normal Scratch broadcast.
 The built-in "when I receive" block has the full opcode "event_whenbroadcastreceived" and its single argument is called "BROADCAST_OPTION" which is the name of the broadcast.
+1. Modify the previous exercise's broadcast block to be a reporter that returns a comma-separated list containing the name of each sprite that a new thread was started in.
+(Hint: <Spoiler>Each thread object contains a .target property, and each target object has a .getName() method.</Spoiler>)

 ## Next steps